 RB – Danny McGrain

-He went on to play 659 competitive games for Celtic between 1970 and 1987, winning seven League Championships, five Scottish Cups and two Scottish League Cups.
-McGrain played in the 1974 and 1982 World Cups for Scotland.
+McGrain, initially a midfielder, transitioned to right-back roles before becoming a world-class player.
+He played 659 competitive games for Celtic between 1970 and 1987, winning seven League Championships, five Scottish Cups, and two Scottish League Cups.
+Commentators from the 1970s praised him as the best in his position.
+McGrain also played in the 1974 and 1982 World Cups for Scotland.

 His 62 caps have earned him a place in the Scotland national football team roll of honour and he was inducted into the Scottish Football Hall of Fame in 2004.
 He is, without a doubt, one of the greatest Celtic XI of all time.